timothypratley/mush/README.md

 # mush

-A Clojure library designed to ... well, that part is up to you.
+Demonstrates benchmarking in Clojure

 ## Usage

-FIXME
+`lein test`

+Look in the benchmarks directory for output files

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Timothy Pratley

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.